-This post was written in 2016 and updated to include 2019 price increases.
+UPDATED: This post was written in 2016 and updated in January 2023.

 I’ve gone horseback riding at Mahoney as a kid and recently, I decided that it was time to hop back on the saddle, and this time, bring my son along for his first horse ride.
 My daughter wasn’t old enough for a trail ride, so she’d have to settle for a pony ride.

 Mahoney State Park is family-favorite place to explore in any season, including exciting updates in 2018.
 The first time we went just for horses, though, didn’t quite work out for us.
 All trail ride slots were filled.
 So, I learned a few things to share with you.

 Mahoney State Park Trail Rides Information

 Before you trot out to Mahoney to take the kiddos on a trail ride, there are a few things you should know how it works, from getting your tickets to timing your ride.

 1. You can only buy tickets in person at the administration office starting at 8 a.m.
 Call ahead of time to see if there are spots left, (402) 944-2523.

 2. Trail rides are for ages 6 and older.